 Watch something that will lighten your attitude.
 A season of Friends.
 A silly movie you'd never admit to loving like Twilight.
 LAUGH.
 Laugh out loud!
-And Hell, if you really feel it necessary throw on something sad or something that tugs on the heartstrings and CRY.
-Let it out, man.
+And heck, if you really feel it necessary throw on something sad or something that tugs on the heartstrings and CRY.
+Let it out, friend.
 That's part of keeping yourself sane.
 You've got to get all snot-nosed and emotional now and again.

 But don't force yourself to do it.
-Sometimes though a good vaccuum sesh or pan scrubbing can release some tension and anger.
+Sometimes a good vaccuum sesh or pan scrubbing can release some tension and anger.
 And it's likely you're behind on some chores because you've been running yourself to the point of exhaustion lately.
 And those little messes are starting to stress you out.
 Get rid of them.
 It'll help get rid of the stress.